Edgbaston Open: History

-On 5 September 1882 the second edition of the Edgbaston Open Lawn Tennis Tournament was held, on the same dates and venue a dual tournament was staged called the Midland Counties Lawn Tennis Tournament (1882-1977), the men's singles was won by Mr. R.W.
+On 5 September 1882 the second edition of the Edgbaston Open lawn tennis tournament was held, on the same dates and venue a dual tournament was staged called the Midland Counties Lawn Tennis Tournament (1882-1977), the men's singles was won by Mr. R.W.
 Smith, and the Edgbaston Open Tournament was won by George Reston Brewerton.
-This tournament continued to be held seperatley to that of the counties championship until 1908.
+This tournament continued to be held separately to that of the counties championship until 1908.